 DynaMo MS-Analytics Facility

-At the DynaMo Center three state-of-the-art LC-MS instruments are available: two high performance TripleQuadrupole Mass Spectrometers for targeted analysis of small metabolites and targeted proteomics and a Time-of-Flight Mass Spectrometer for untargeted metabolomics approaches.
+At the DynaMo Center four state-of-the-art LC-MS instruments are available: two high performance TripleQuadrupole Mass Spectrometers for targeted analysis of small metabolites and targeted proteomics and two Time-of-Flight Mass Spectrometer for metabolomics approaches.
 Our analytical facility enables us to analyze samples both with high sensitivity, accuracy and precision with a total sample throughput of ~ approx. 45000 sample injections per year.
 Thorough service and regular maintenance ensure high quality data.
-Since the first samples were run in early 2014 more than 42 scientific articles have been published with data that was generated on these instruments.
+Since the first samples were run in April 2014 more than 65 scientific articles have been published with data that was generated on these instruments.

-The instruments are available for researchers at the DynaMo Center, the Department for Plant and Environmental Sciences and for research collaborations with universities and also companies.
+The instruments are available for researchers at the DynaMo Center, the Department for Plant and Environmental Sciences.
+University of Copenhagen and for research collaborations with universities, start-ups and companies.
 Please contact us for further details.

 Instrumentation